jamieandrews08/MachineLearning/README.md

 # MachineLearning
-Machine Learning projects performed for CS7641 at Georgia Tech in Spring 2019
+Machine Learning projects using python.
+Work completed for CS7641 at Georgia Tech in Spring 2019

 This repository contains code used for ML projects that focused on:
  * Supervised Learning